 As we will show below, moving beyond point-to-point connectivity requires an approach centered around the development of connectivity assets that are both reusable across different projects and contexts, and discoverable by the teams that need them.
 In our experience, enabling that approach requires that monolithic services be broken down into smaller, constituent microservices.
 Agencies that employ this approach simultaneously realize greater project delivery speed and security, but only if they do so in such a way that drives reuse of these microservices across the enterprise.

-Software Process with Reuse

-Software process with reuse includes the set of activities that aim at maximizing reuse

-of existing components classified into the framework.
-The approach supports the earliest possible identification (at requirements or design stages) of candidate reusable components since reuse is most effective when applied at early stages of the life-cycle.
-The principle, well practiced by hardware engineers, is to specify and design aiming at reusing existing components.
-The earlier these components are identified, the greater is the possibility to tailor requirements and design to reuse those components, rather than developing new ones.
-Since the definition of reuse is based on applying existing solutions to new problems, one can succeed in identifying something to reuse only if:

-The domain of available solutions are complete with respect to new, emerging problems;

-The description of both the problem and the solution are expressed at similar levels of granularity, for assessing their match.

-Microservices architectures also enable accelerated project delivery across the agency by facilitating easier reuse.
-Within government, there are many tasks like provisioning of hardware and software that are both repetitive, and common across agencies.
-Because of this, asset reuse can produce enormous IT productivity gains.
-Yet, today, limited re-use is realized across monolithic applications.
-These applications, by definition, hide their internals.

-As an example, Modernization of the Department of Labor’s COBOL Mainframe Systems through a microservices architecture will allow the department to sidestep the challenges facing their peers in other states.
-Their end vision is for this new architecture to provide them with the ability to make changes to parts of the application without impacting others, as well as faster project delivery speed through reuse of services, and improved governance via secured access to services.

 Microservices promote reuse by exposing their functionality through a standardized API contract that any project team can leverage without needing to understand the underlying business logic of the microservice.
 In addition, as a function of their smaller scope, microservices can be used across a much larger variety of projects and business contexts.
 Furthermore, by decoupling services from their end consumers, multiple project teams from different domains can implement microservices with their own choice of technology, yet remain aligned with the broader mission of the agency, encouraging project teams to reuse existing microservices instead of building their own.